siddhesh17b/BunkMeter/COMPLETE_GUIDE.md

 - **Right-click skipped day** → Marks ALL subjects present (removes absences)
 - Also adds/removes entry in "Skipped Days" list in Setup tab

+### Calendar ↔ Setup Sync
+The calendar and Setup tab's "Skipped Days" are automatically synchronized:
+- **Right-click to skip** → Entry appears in Setup tab
+- **Right-click to un-skip** → Entry removed from Setup tab
+- **Uncheck ALL subjects & save** → Entry added to Setup tab
+- **Check ANY subject on skipped day & save** → Entry removed from Setup tab
+- **Remove from Setup tab** → All absence marks restored in calendar

 ### Restrictions
 - ❌ Cannot mark future dates (shows info message)
 - ❌ Cannot mark dates outside semester period